CLIST

 CLIST (Command List) (pronounced "C-List") is a procedural programming language for TSO in MVS systems.
 It originated in OS/360 Release 20 and has assumed a secondary role since the availability of Rexx in TSO/E Version 2.
+In its basic form, a CLIST program is a list of commands to be executed in strict sequence (like a DOS batch file (*.bat) file).
+OS/VS2 R3.6 (MVS) added If-Then-Else logic and loop constructs to CLIST.
 The term CLIST is also used for command lists written by users of NetView.

-In its basic form, a CLIST program (or "CLIST" for short) can take the form of a simple list of commands to be executed in strict sequence (like a DOS batch file (*.bat) file).
-However, CLIST also features If-Then-Else logic as well as loop constructs.

 CLIST is an interpreted language.
 That is, the computer must translate a CLIST every time the program is executed.
 CLISTs therefore tend to be slower than programs written in compiled languages such as COBOL, FORTRAN, or PL/1.
 (A program written in a compiled language is translated once to create a "load module" or executable.)